flaccid-wasteland/chef-solo-wrapper/README.md

 Use http://code.google.com/p/git-osx-installer/

+#### Arch Linux

+    pacman -S git

+Also ensure that inetutils is installed so the hostname command is available for Ohai:

+	pacman -S inetutils

 ### Install RestConnection && Trollop

+    mkdir -p "$HOME/.rest_connection"
     gem install rest_connection trollop --no-rdoc --no-ri

-Ensure you have configured `~/.rest_connection` for use with your RightScale account.
+Ensure you have configured `~/.rest_connection/rest_api_config.yaml` for use with your RightScale account.
 For more information, see http://support.rightscale.com/12-Guides/03-RightScale_API/Ruby_RestConnection_Helper

 ### Test installed RubyGems